|mnoGoSearch 3.3.15 reference manual: Full-featured search engine software|

 Section CachedCopy 0 64000

-where 64000 is maximum compressed cached copy size.
-If after compression a document's cached copy size is bigger than this number, then the cached copy is not stored.
-You can change this number according to your needs and your SQL database features.
+The number 64000 is the maximum allowed cached copy size.
+When crawling, indexer stores a cached copy only if its compressed size is smaller than the maximum allowed size.
+You can change this number according to your needs and your SQL database capabilities.

 After cached copies have been configured, it works in the following order during search time: